 This process, however, will make it easier for you to make future determinations as you gain a better appreciation and understanding of how your different verdicts impact the long-term outcomes in your professional and personal life.
 Future decisions that you evaluate and make will be influenced by these earlier choices.
 The better you understand the outcome of these initial selections, the easier it will be to make the optimal decisions moving forward.

 As you progress through your higher education, you will encounter many different decisions that will guide you throughout your schooling and your career.
 The impact of these commitments necessitates careful thought and consideration as you determine the best course of action for you.

-The better you understand how to go through this process carefully and methodically, the easier it will be to make the resolutions that benefit you best and set you up for the future that you dream about.
+The better you understand how to go through this five-step process carefully and methodically, the easier it will be to make the resolutions that benefit you best and set you up for the future that you dream about.
 As you prepare to make these important choices, carefully go through the above steps to keep you focused on the outcome of your decision.

 Thank you for reading!
 The views and information provided in this post do not reflect Post University programs and/or outcomes directly.
 If you are interested in learning more about our programs, you can find a complete list of our programs on our website or reach out directly!